Counting number fields using multiple Dirichlet series: The General Strategy

 For the purposes of this section, it will suffice to know that the tame ramification types are in bijection with $k$-conjugacy classes as defined by Malle in \cite{malle2004}: these are minimal subsets of $G$ closed under conjugation and closed under the cyclotomic action $x.g = g^{\chi(x)^{-1}}$, where $\chi:G_k\to \Gal(k\Q^{\rm ab}/k)\subseteq \widehat{\Z}^{\times}$ is the cyclotomic character.

 \item ``Wild ramification types'' measure the ways in which a prime can wildly ramify in a $G$-extension over $k$.
 To the best of our knowledge, the notion of wild ramification types does not currently exist in the literature.
-Most researchers do not require it, as the wild primes are not expected to affect the rates of growth for number field counting functions.
+Most researchers do not require it, as the wild primes are not expected to affect the rates of growth for number field counting functions (at least, in characteristic $0$).

 The same is mostly true in our situation: it is reasonable to expect $D_k(G;\underline{s})$ to be an entire function in the wild variables (that is, complex variables indexed by wild ramification types), and in all meromorphic continuations we construct the singularities will indeed be cut out by equations in only the tame variables.
 However, the wild variables need to be included to make sure that $D_k(G;\underline{s})$ cleanly specializes to the generating single variable Dirichlet series we are interested in.